Environmental issues in Kuwait: Water pollution

 Kuwait has experienced a water shortage that has been exacerbated by climate change.
 As a result, citizens and nonhumans are already dependent on desalination as well as scarce water resources.
 This makes the equilibrium for sustainable water delicate.

 The Kuwaiti oil fires in addition to continued pollution from the oil industry not only threaten water quality but also have made some water sources unusable.
 When the fires occurred, the ash responsible for health problems settled in water sources, such as reservoirs, streams and freshwater storages for desalination plants.
 Also, much of the oil burned, released chemicals into the Earth that seeped into underground water aquifers.
 Humans and nonhumans depend on these sources, supported by aquifers, thus making pollution consequential to the health of many species.

 United Nations and domestic scientists believe that there is no significant way to clean the water sources or ensure that the water in these sources can be clean due to the highly diluted chemicals; however, education on how to test the water as well as resources for farmers to obtain fresh water has promoted clean water initiatives.
 While this does not help nonhuman species, reducing further water pollution can ensure species do not get as sick or endangered.

 Kuwait's oil industry poses a large threat to the already valuable and poisonous water sources.
 Kuwait still stores millions of barrels of oil in oil wells that have leakages causing chemicals to seep into the Earth.
 These chemicals are always being pushed into the aquifers that are already slowly depreciating.
 Also, oil plants emit chemicals from burning that land in exposed water sources.

-The government has not taken many measures, political or regulatory to prevent further pollution of water sources other than educating the public on how to identify polluted water sources.
-This neglects the systematic issues that are associated with water pollution.
-The environmental protection agency of Kuwait was created with the purpose of addressing these domestic environmental problems; however, there has been little progress in this area.
+The Kuwait government along with the KOC, created the Kuwait Environmental Remediation Program in 2013 in order to clean the byproducts of the 1991 Gulf War and the 2003 Invasion of Iraq.
+This program has found some success in cleaning oil spills as they've already removed 1,650,000 landmines and plan to clear over ~114 sqmi.
+The program is valued at over $3 billion.

 On a global scale, there has been far more focus on climate change and emissions mitigation than the reduction of Earth and water pollution.
 Kuwait has not deviated from this agenda.